Web interface

 You can serve CAPE’s web interface using WSGI interface with common web servers: Apache, Nginx, Unicorn, and so on.
 Devs are using Nginx + Uwsgi.
 Please refer both to the documentation of the web server of your choice as well as Django documentation.

-Suscription called parts that allows you to control which users what can do.
-Right now we support:
+Subscription allows you to control which users what can do what.

 To extend the capabilities of control what users can do check Django migrations a primer.